Every professional displayed on Counselling Directory has been independently

 Face to face and telephone counselling available.

 Any of us can become stressed or low when life feels difficult.
-We may be able to turn to friends and family for support, but counselling can also help.I am an experienced counsellor working privately and in community counselling.
-I began my professional career 27 years ago as a teacher, then a community development worker.
+We may be able to turn to friends and family for support, but counselling can also help.I am an experienced counsellor working privately and in community counselling, with over 18 years' experience.
+I began my professional career in 1986 as a teacher, then a community development worker.
 I have a long experience in building facilitative relationships with people of all ages, backgrounds and difficulties.
 I offer a relationship in which you will find the support to explore , understand and gain personal insight and a way forward.

 I work in hour-long sessions, on a short or longer term basis.
 My areas of experience include anxiety, depression,stress, bereavement,work and relationship problems,childhood issues, trauma, abuse, parenting/caring, health, disability,culture,life transitions,loss and change, personal development,life crises of purpose and meaning.

 I meet people as individuals, responding flexibly to needs, encouraging collaboration and the experience of feeling/becoming more' fully yourself'.
 I am committed to my own ongoing growth through therapy/personal development as self-knowledge is an essential requirement of counsellors .